 The days dry x stage of lactation effect can correct the negative effect of a short dry period on the milk production in the following lactation.
 The length of the dry period is calculated as the number of days between the last sampling from the previous lactation and the following calving date.
 Research shows that cows with very short periods of dry condition (for example <40 days) have a lower milk production in the following lactation, especially in the beginning of this lactation.
-It is likely that most of these cows have a short dry period, due to an abortion.
 Cows with an average or long period of dry condition do not differ in production.
-Because an abortion can be regarded as a non-genetic effect, it is justified to correct this in the breeding value estimation for milk production.
+Because the length of the dry period can be regarded as a non-genetic effect, it is justified to correct this in the breeding value estimation for milk production.
 Because of the interaction with the lactation stadium it is possible that corrections can be different for various lactation stadiums.